pinnotes/pinnotes.github.io/content/notes/iit-madras/data-science-and-application/foundational-level/english-2/week 2/lec6.md

 ---
-title: Important concepts in adjectives
+title: Adverbs - Comment, Viewpoint and Focus
 date: 2025-05-08
 tags:
   - Notes
   - IIT Madras
 excludeSearch: false
-weight: 22
+weight: 26
 ---

 Drawing on the information from the sources and our conversation history, let's explore the concepts of **Comment, Viewpoint, and Focus adverbs**.